publint/publint/site/src/pages/docs/index.md

 - pnpm (v8, v9, v10)
 - bun

-Older versions of these package managers may still work, but they're not officially tested. yarn 1 is also explicitly not supported.
+Older versions of these package managers may still work, but they're not officially tested.
+Yarn 1 is also explicitly not supported.
 However, you can workaround this by [packing](https://docs.npmjs.com/cli/v11/commands/npm-pack) it yourself and pass it to publint.

 <details>
 <summary>Workaround examples</summary>